-Tutors must make sure the additional guidance for each criterion is fully addressed so that learners can meet the requirements effectively.
+Tutors must make sure the teaching content for each criterion is fully addressed so that learners can effectively meet the requirements.

-Where additional guidance is contained in the unit, it is not exhaustive and may be expanded or tailored to particular contexts in which the unit is being taught and the assessment criteria applied.
+Where teaching content is contained in the unit, it is not exhaustive and may be expanded or tailored to particular contexts in which the unit is being taught and the assessment criteria applied.